0dot0repeating/dakka/README.md

 most important things:

 - Dakkaguy's limp-wrist punching days are over.
 Instead, you can pummel your foes with an utterly ridiculous barrage of jabs, or cave their face in with a hook to the face that'd leave anyone reeling in pain, if not splattered all over the walls.
 Or give them a one-two-**THREE** to bust the skulls of both the poor sap in front of your fist, and all his buddies next to him.

 - The minigun's flamethrower now properly sets things on fire!
 Focus it on a demon to cleanse his sinful presence, or sweep a crowd and wipe out all those pesky hitscanners within it!

 - The rocket launcher has been dropped and replaced with the **IMPALER.**
     Originally in the BFG slot before I decided that was stupid, it's a triple barreled, fully automatic deliverer of explosive death.
 The primary fire is a 300RPM torrent of missiles, while the alt-fire... well, it impales enemies and carries them away.
 Then they explode.
 Because why shouldn't you be able to weaponize the demons themselves?

 - The plasma rifle and channeler have been dropped in favor of the **LANCER.**
     Taking the best of both guns and combining it into one, you have a double-barreled demon busting machine that anyone can appreciate.
 Do you want to pepper your enemies with plasma nails, or do you want to charge up a lightning storm to roast everyone in front of you?
 Either way, the lancer has you covered.

 - The berserk pickup, now vacant due to the minigun changing spots, is now occupied by the **VAMPIRE SPHERE.** Every kill you make grants you health, with more health being granted for tougher enemies and being low on health yourself.
     Good encouragement to stay in the fight and keep killing demons, don't you think?

-- Dakka no longer replaces enemies, guaranteeing at least partial compatibility with any monster mod out there!
-Until Zandronum gets `RGF_NOSIGHT`, there will still be a need for compatibility patches for the score system, but DEHACKED patches will no longer break!
+- Dakka no longer replaces enemies!
+DEHACKED patches no longer break, and if you're using GZDoom, you no longer need monster mod compatibility patches.
+Zandronum still needs them for the score system to work optimally, due to its lack of `RGF_NOSIGHT` parameter for `A_RadiusGive`.
+But monsters will always give you points when they die, in either port!

 - [The HUD isn't ugly anymore!](https://imgur.com/a/VLIrg) Seriously, what was I *thinking* with those rounded corners and that awful alignment?